 biggest sanatorium of Asia.
 My frequent visits gave me many

 intellectual friends among the lepers.

-I have received many awards for my poetry, stories and articles.
+I have received many awards for my poetry, stories, and articles.
 I have won many philosophical debates.
 Received the prizes for the best orator in many intercollegiate competitions.
 My short story collection named ‘ Slave Dynasty ‘(Adimavamsam) was one of the best sellers in India.

-I was an active state member of All India people Theatre Association, All India students movement and International Women’s Federation, Living in America ( Chicago).
+I was an active state member of the All India people Theatre Association, All India students movement, and International Women’s Federation, Living in America ( Chicago).